 My Royal Plea to All Parents

-To help them understand further, I ask them to enter the theatre of their imagination, and picture their children dressed as young members of a royal family on an important day.
-Picture them standing on a royal balcony overlooking a crowded square filled with adoring subjects.
-Picture them walking with their family amongst the crowd, heads high with confident gait.
-Their faces, body language and behavior ooze confidence.
-The world is theirs and they can choose their own futures.
+To help them understand further, I ask them to enter the theatre of their imagination and picture their children dressed as young members of a royal family on an important day.
+Picture them standing on a balcony overlooking a crowded square filled with adoring subjects.
+Picture them walking with their family amongst the crowd, heads high as they stride with a confident gait.
+Their faces, body language, and behavior ooze confidence.
+The world is theirs, and they can choose their own futures.

-Most of us don’t have royal fans and an entourage sharing the constant affirmation that royals have.
+Now, most children don’t have hordes of fans and an entourage sharing the constant affirmation that royals have.
 That’s where we step in as parents.
 Our voices have to become the affirmation of the masses.
-Our voices have to shout loudly, every hour of every day, “you are worthy, you are worthy, you are worthy”.
-Their ears will faithfully pass the message on to their cognitive brains, and soon, BELIEF becomes success.
+Our voices have to shout loudly, every hour of every day, “You are worthy, you are worthy, you are worthy!”
+Our children’s ears will faithfully pass the message on to their cognitive brains, and soon, belief becomes success.

-My only word of caution: even as you soak their growing brains in the “you are worthy” message, it must be balanced with the twin guidance that it is hard work that will be the forerunner of their success.
+I do have one word of caution: Even as you soak their growing brains in the “you are worthy” message, it must be balanced with the twin guidance that it is hard work that will be the forerunner of their success.
 Self-worthiness in the absence of hard work is entitlement, a dangerous affliction for royals and lesser mortals alike.

-Many parents are surprised when they attend a parenting workshop based on the neuroscience of raising successful children.
-We spend most of the time focusing on their own (the parents’, that is) sense of self-worth.
+Many parents are surprised to find, when they attend a parenting workshop based on the neuroscience of raising successful children, that we spend most of the time focusing on their own (the parents’, that is) sense of self-worth.
 This is because children may or may not listen to our words, but they always notice, and usually follow, our actions—for better or for worse.

 Dr. Roddy Carter, MD, has over 30 years of experience working across a range of medical disciplines and corporate settings.